0xc2a5/ecdsa-node/readme.md

+## Instructions

+1. Add transfer details in the frontend

+2. Run `server/scripts/sign` after modifying the `ADDRESS` and `MESSAGE` constants with details from the frontend

+3. Copy the resulting JSON object `{ signature, recoveryBit }` from the console into the frontend

+4. Click transfer

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.